-In Acts 10 we find this fascinating story take place and see it begin by Cornelius receiving a vision, and then asking for the Apostle Peter to visit him and share the good news of the Gospel with him, his family and friends.
+In Acts 10, we find this fascinating story takes place and see it begin with Cornelius receiving a vision, and then asking for the Apostle Peter to visit him and share the good news of the Gospel with him, his family, and friends.

 Acts 10:1-8: “At Caesarea, there was a man named Cornelius, a centurion in what was known as the Italian Regiment.
 He and all his family were devout and God-fearing; he gave generously to those in need and prayed to God regularly.
 One day at about three in the afternoon he had a vision.
 He distinctly saw an angel of God, who came to him and said, "Cornelius!"
 Cornelius stared at him in fear.
 "What is it, Lord?" he asked.
 The angel answered, "Your prayers and gifts to the poor have come up as a memorial offering before God.
 Now send men to Joppa to bring back a man named Simon who is called Peter.
 He is staying with Simon the tanner, whose house is by the sea."
 When the angel who spoke to him had gone, Cornelius called two of his servants and a devout soldier who was one of his attendants.
 He told them everything that had happened and sent them to Joppa.”

 Right after Cornelius’ vision, God gives Peter a vision in Joppa.

 Acts 10:9-11 picks up the story, “About noon the following day as they were on their journey and approaching the city, Peter went up on the roof to pray.
 He became hungry and wanted something to eat, and while the meal was being prepared, he fell into a trance.
 He saw heaven opened and something like a large sheet being let down to earth by its four corners.